bndtools/bnd/bndtools.manual/development.md

 Bndtools is built with Bndtools!
 If you want to work on the bndtools source code, you have two options:

 * Install the current public release of bndtools from the [Eclipse Marketplace][2] and start working straight away.
-* Build Bndtools from the command line using bnd (with ANT), then install the build results into your Eclipse IDE.
+* Build Bndtools from the command line, then install the build results into your Eclipse IDE.

 Checking Out from GitHub
 ========================